bmink/esp_rotary/README.md

 been installed

-* It's a good idea to issue `idf.py clean` to make sure the new dependency will be cleaned up and built.
+* It's a good idea to issue `idf.py clean` to make sure the new dependency will be cleaned up and built the next time you run `idf.py build`.

 # Configuration options

 `esp_rotary` exposes a number of compile-time config options via Kconfig.
-In your project directory, issue `idf.py menuconfig` and look for `Component config` and then `Rotary Encoders`.
+In your project directory, issue `idf.py menuconfig` and look for the `Component config` and then `Rotary Encoders` menus.
 See the help text for the various parameters to explain their meaning.

 # Using the library

-## Setup
+## Configuring rotary encoders

 Applications should `#include "esp_rotary.h"`.

 Encoders are set up and configured via `rotary_config()` which takes an array